iot-bus/webthing-arduino/README.md

 webthing-arduino
 ================

+This fork supports Label and Unit properties.
+See IoT-Bus_DHT11_Thing example (requires IoT-BUs, IoT-Bus Display and DHT11).

 A simple server for the ESP8266, the ESP32, or any WiFi101-compatible board that implements Mozilla's proposed Web of Things API.
 The [LED example](https://github.com/mozilla-iot/webthing-arduino/blob/master/examples/LED)